To reliably get out of debt, you need a sustainable plan.

 To start, follow this list, and we will get into more detail below.

-Here is how to pay off your debts in 2020:
+Here is how to pay off your debts:

 - Gather all your financial data